vremenar/rpi-setup/README.md

 # Release Notes
+## v1.5 - Add Filebrowser
+Added a File Browser app.
+A lightweight alternative to NextCloud.
+If you need a simple file sharing access through web interface, this is the right app.
+As always, I haven't removed NextCloud so you can pick and choose the one you like most.
 ## v1.4 - Add Jellyfin
 Added Jellyfin as an alternative to Plex.
 Both Plex and Jellyfin are included so you can choose the application which you prefer.
 ## v1.3 - Add Portainer